Adding a Pattern

 Next, we can set the foreground colour.
 Again, using the eyedropper tool, left click to select the colour you want to change (in this case, the darkest grey).

-Hopefully you should have something like the above ^_^
+Hopefully you should have something like the this ^_^

 Now that we have the right colours, select the eraser tool.
 Hold down right click and draw over your pixel art with the eraser.